brimdata/zed/pkg/zson/docs/spec.md

 * zero or more encoded values, and
 * a close bracket.

-Any value can be specified as "unset" with the ascii character '-'.
+Any value can be specified as "unset" with the ascii character `-`.
-This is typically used to represent columns of records where not all columns have been set in a given record value though any type can be validly unset.
-A value that is not to be interpreted as "unset" but is the single-character string "-", must be escaped (e.g., "\-").
+This is typically used to represent columns of records where not all columns have been set in a given record value, though any type can be validly unset.
+A value that is not to be interpreted as "unset" but is the single-character string `-`, must be escaped (e.g., `\-`).

 Note that this syntax can be scanned and parsed independent of the actual type definition indicated by the descriptor (unlike legacy values,